yuvaraj2511/BudgetBuddy/README.md

 4. Configure the MySQL database in `application.properties`.
 5. Run the application: `npm start` (for the frontend) and `mvn spring-boot:run` (for the backend)

-## Installation

-For detailed instructions on setting up and running the BudgetBuddy application, check out the [Installation Guide](docs/installation.md).

-## Contributing

-Become a part of the BudgetBuddy community!
-If you find bugs or have improvement ideas, open an issue or submit a pull request.
-Refer to our [Contributing Guidelines](CONTRIBUTING.md) for more details.